Compulsory Acquisition

 - hold the cash on trust for the outstanding security holder.

-- The Code does not specify a timeframe at the expiry of which the Code company may stop holding the funds on trust but the Panel considers that the relevant provisions of the Unclaimed Money Act 1971 would apply.
+- The Code does not specify a time at which the Code company may stop holding the funds on trust but the Panel considers that the relevant provisions of the Unclaimed Money Act 1971 would apply.
 These allow the Code company to pay the money to the Inland Revenue Department (IRD) on behalf of the Crown.
 The former shareholder can then claim the funds from the IRD.

-Payment adjustments when the Final Consideration is fixed by independent expert - The Code requires payment of the Specified Consideration in the usual course, irrespective of whether there has been a challenge and an independent expert has been appointed with a mandate to revise the price, creating a difference between the Specified Consideration and the Final Consideration.
+Payment adjustments when the Final Consideration is fixed by independent expert - The Code requires payment of the Specified Consideration in the usual course, irrespective of whether an independent expert has been appointed to determine the Final Consideration.

-- In this scenario, rule 62 of Code applies.
+- If the independent expert determines the Final Consideration and it differs from the Specified Consideration, rule 62 of Code applies.
 This provides that:

 - where the Final Consideration exceeds the Specified Consideration, the dominant owner must immediately pay the balance to the outstanding security holders or the Code company;[6] and